 - Canbriam drilled the Farnham No. 1 well to the top of the Trenton Formation at 2,509 metres total depth.
-The well encountered gas shows in the shale section and was cased.
-The well is suspended pending future testing. - An AVO (Amplitude versus Offset) study is being performed by CGGVeritas of Calgary over an east-west seismic line acquired in 2008, over the Utica Fairway, to better understand lateral facies variations within geological formations. - Near the end of fiscal 2009, Squatex awarded a contract to Calgary-based ChemTerra to perform a 600 sample geochemical survey over three permits situated on the shallow carbonate platform, southwest of the St. Lawrence Lowlands.
-Results of analyzed samples were received at the end of March 2010 and are currently being studied.
+The well encountered gas shows in the Lorraine shale section and was cased.
+The well is suspended pending future testing. - An AVO (Amplitude versus Offset) study has been performed by CGG Veritas of Calgary over an east-west seismic line acquired in 2008, over the Utica Fairway, to better understand lateral facies variations within geological formations. - Near the end of fiscal 2009, Squatex awarded a contract to Calgary-based ChemTerra to perform a 600 sample geochemical survey over three permits situated on the shallow carbonate platform, southwest of the St. Lawrence Lowlands.
+Results of analyzed samples were received at the end of March 2010 and show large anomalous gas seeping zones, one of which coinciding with an anticlinal fold near a major basement fault.

-Petrolympic and Squatex have made an application to the Quebec government to renew all the permits (i.e., the 100% interest and the 30% interest) of both companies until 2019.
-When granted, the renewal will be effective as of September 1, 2009.
+Petrolympic and Squatex have renewed all their permits (i.e., the 100% interest and the 30% interest) of both companies until September 2019.
+The renewal is effective as of September 1, 2009.